UPDATED FOR 2022 FILING

-For example, if you and your spouse opened a Fidelity non-prototype retirement account as a brokerage account for your Solo 401k plan, you most likely will include “2R” as each brokerage account is “participant-directed” according to Fidelity’s guidelines.
+As an example, you and your spouse opened a Fidelity non-prototype retirement account as a brokerage account for your Solo 401k plan.
+Include code “2R”.
+That’s because each brokerage account is “participant-directed” according to Fidelity’s guidelines.

 Part V Compliance and Funding Questions: Suggestions and Guidelines

 For this section, check “Yes” on question 9 if the Solo 401k had any outstanding participant loans.
 You must also check “Yes” if you had an already existing outstanding loan during the reporting calendar year.
 Make sure to enter the amount outstanding as of the end of the calendar year for your 5500-EZ filing.

 For line 10, you can generally check “No” since the Solo 401k by Nabers Group is a defined contribution, not a defined benefit plan.

 The Solo 401k by Nabers Group affords you complete flexibility in your contributions, without a minimum funding requirement.
 Therefore, line 11 can be “no” and the remainder of this section is not applicable.

-Sign and date the bottom of the form and you’re done!
+Sign and date the bottom of the form.

 Can I Get an Extension on the 5500-EZ?